danong/danong.github.io/_posts/2016-02-18-single-server-queue.md

 * `departures`: List of customer arrival times
 * `arrivals`: List of departure times
 * `overtime`: Time past the closing time that the last customer departs
+* `lambd_in`: Lambda for arrivals
+* `lambda_out`: Lambda for departures

 ### Initialization
+At the start of our simulation (`t = 0`), there is nobody in line and we have yet to serve anybody.
+We generate the time of our next arrival with `time_arrive = random.expovariate(lambd_in)` and set the time of our next departure to infinity.
+This makes sense because there is currently nobody in line.
+We will be waiting forever for the next person to depart when there is nobody in line!
 {% highlight python %}
 t = 0
 closing_time = 1000